 “Of course.
 I can’t get enough of titans, even if there aren’t many around any longer.
 Of the animal-minded ones, at least.”

-Alazne turns her whole body as I’m resting my arm on her shoulders, then she leans into me from the front, resting her head on my chest.
+Alazne turns her whole body towards me as I’m resting my arm on her shoulders, then she rests her head on my chest.

 “You don’t have to be into everything I am, you know,” she says seriously, but with gratitude.
-“It’s not good if you are not being genuine.”
+“It’s not good if you are unauthentic.”

 “Hey, I did recognize that logo on your hoodie from the beginning, didn’t I?”

-“I just get obsessed about stuff like that because I don’t have a life of my own.
+“I just get obsessed about stuff like that because I lack a life of my own.
 I have to get my share of excitement from somewhere, I suppose.”

 “Well, I hope that as our life gets more interesting, you won’t stop watching your shows nor reading your manga.
 That would get boring.
 I don’t want to become one of those couples that only talk about whatever they say on the state-sponsored news.”